-We know that someone people don't want to have a large array of Scans and assessments for a wide range of reasons, perhaps time related or maybe even because of budget.
+We know that some people don't want to have a large array of Scans and assessments for a wide range of reasons, perhaps time related or maybe even because of budget.
 We understand that and have created Evergreen as a consequence.

 Actually, Evergreen is far more than just spreading the cost or the time.
-It's a different approach entirely with some elements of the Programme undertaken each year of the 3 year programme such as blood tests, ECG, fully body mole screen and follow up consultations.
+It's a different approach entirely with some elements of the Programme undertaken each year of the 3 year programme such as blood tests, ECG, full body mole screen and follow up consultations.

 It's really simple to sign up and involves setting up a Direct Debit for payment but even that is really simple.

 Evergreen is for those who like to take things at their own pace but still have the confidence that comes from a comprehensive preventative health assessment package.

 An Echelon Health personal health assessment is generally suitable for anyone aged over 35 years for males and 40 years for females.
 However, if you have particular concerns or a strong family history of a specific disease, please get in touch with us and we will assess your individual risk factors.

 No, a referral from your GP or hospital doctor is not necessary.
 All assessments are subject to you completing a detailed medical questionnaire which will be reviewed by one of our experienced doctors to determine your suitability for an assessment.

 A common criticism levelled at health assessments is that they only pander to the ‘worried well’.
 Such criticism ignores the fact that all of the NHS health screening programs such as cervical and breast cancer screening depend on people being sufficiently worried enough about their health to participate in the screening.